Prescription Drug Detox

 Readily available on the NHS

-The physical withdrawal symptoms associated with prescription drug detoxification are quite unpleasant for the sufferer and symptoms associated with withdrawal often lead withdrawal hopefuls to give up their goals in getting clean.
+The physical withdrawal symptoms associated with prescription drug detox are quite unpleasant for the sufferer and symptoms associated with withdrawal often lead withdrawal hopefuls to give up their goals in getting clean.

 Common withdrawal symptoms